bcbio/bcbio-nextgen/docs/contents/configuration.rst

 - ``clinical_reporting`` Tune output for clinical reporting.
   Modifies snpEff parameters to use HGVS notational on canonical transcripts [false, true].
+- ``background`` Provide a VCF file with variants to use as a background reference during variant calling.
+For tumor/normal paired calling use this to supply a panel of normal individuals.

 Parallelization
 ===============